MicrosoftDocs/azure-dev-docs/java/java-getting-started-with-logzio-on-azure.md

 [Logz.io](https://logz.io/) provides a full monitoring solution based on Elasticsearch, Logstash, Kibana and Grafana.

 In this getting started guide, we will learn how to configure a classical Java application using either Log4J or Logback to send logs to the [Logz.io](https://logz.io/) service, where they will be ingested and analyzed.
-This guide should work for most Java applications running on Azure, as it uses the two most widely-used Java logging librairies, Log4J and Logback.
+This guide should work for most Java applications running on Azure, as it uses the two most widely-used Java logging libraries, Log4J and Logback.

 ## Supported JDK runtimes

-Librairies used here require Java 8 and up.
+Libraries used here require Java 8 and up.

 ## Logz.io account creation